tommadams/tommadams.github.io/about.md

    - Built the Google-side data ingestion pipeline for a [collaboration][tae] between Google and TAE Technologies, a clean energy company working towards building a commercially viable plasma fusion reactor.
-   - A minor contribution to a much larger effort to [automatically diagnose diabetic retinopathy][retinopathy] using machine learning (I wrote the tool used to annotate retina photographs).
+   - A small contribution to a much larger effort to [automatically diagnose diabetic retinopathy][retinopathy] using machine learning (I wrote the tool used to annotate retina photographs).
 The corresponding research paper was named by [The Journal of the American Medical Association][jama-decade] as one of the ten most important medical papers of the decade, which was pretty cool.
-   - Spent a few years on the search infrastructure team, where I rewrote one of the result ranking frameworks that had lasted from Google's early "10 blue links" days.
+   - Spent a few years on the search infrastructure team, where I rewrote the intra-corpus result reranking framework that had lasted from Google's early "10 blue links" days.

  - At LucasArts: